The permit is vehicle registration-based permit sticker displayed on your vehicle windscreen.

-Vehicles displaying a valid Foreshore Permit are not required to purchase a ticket at paid parking locations along both sides of the beach road (foreshore) and in the designated public car parks.
+Vehicles displaying a valid Foreshore Club Permit are not required to purchase a ticket at paid parking locations along both sides of the foreshore and in the designated public car parks.
 All time restrictions must still be adhered to.

 Where can my permit be used

 Coverage provided by the permit